Whatever your specialism, this pathway gives you the opportunity for in-depth research into the aspects of performance which interest you most.

 We encourage you to get involved with our lively departmental community, from our ensembles to our weekly seminars, performance classes and research seminars.

-The department has a fine collection of early instruments including a copy of a 1795 Viennese fortepiano, a Broadwood square piano (c.1830), three harpsichords, a clavichord, a three-manual neo-classical organ, a continuo organ, a chest of viols and various Renaissance, Baroque and Classical instruments.
+The department has a fine collection of early instruments including a copy of a 1795 Viennese fortepiano, a Broadwood square piano (c.1830), three harpsichords, a spinet, a clavichord, a three-manual neo-classical organ, a continuo organ, a chest of viols and various Renaissance, Baroque and Classical instruments.

 We have a range of outstanding facilities, including the Sir Jack Lyons Concert Hall and dozens of teaching rooms and practice facilities.
 All spaces are designed to be flexible and are used for projects, seminars, ensemble rehearsals and recordings.
 Discover our facilities.